mars13/nf_rna_pipeline/Readme.md

     Additional nextflow run options can be provided.
 See [nextflow docs](https://www.nextflow.io/docs/latest/cli.html#run) for more information.

-    Add or overwrite params in the config files with double dashed arguments:

-    ```bash
-    nextflow run mars13/nf_rna_pipeline --align false --bam_files precomputed_aligment/**.Aligned.sortedByCoord.out.bam -c params.config -profile [local/slurm]
-    ```

-3. **Pull repository**:
-    To keep up with the latest version pull the repository if it has already been downloaded.

-    ```bash
-    nextflow pull mars13/nf_rna_pipeline
-    ```

 ## Inputs

 ### Samplesheet
 - The samplesheet is a critical input for the RNA pipeline.
-It is a structured file,in CSV format, that lists all the samples to be processed.
+It is a structured CSV file that lists all samples and files to be processed.
 Each row represents a sample with detailed information required by the pipeline.
 Below is a breakdown of the expected columns and their constraints:

 | **Column Name**  | **Description**                                                                     | **Required** | **Constraints**                                                                 |
 |------------------|---------------------------------------------------------------------------------|--------------|---------------------------------------------------------------------------------|